-- In April 2014, the Company made the second tranche payment of \$1.1 million to acquire additional common shares of Windiga Energy Inc. as part of the Company's original financing agreement from 2013.
-See the section entitled "Description of the Business General -Investment in Windiga Energy Inc." for more information. - On August 5, 2014, the Company acquired the remaining 15% working interest in certain offshore gas properties in southern Ontario that it did not already own, increasing its working interest to 100%.
-The acquisition is expected to add an average of 1,700 Mcf/d to the Company's existing natural gas production and an estimated 17.2 million Mcf in proved and probable reserves.
+- In April 2014, the Company made the second tranche payment of \$1.1 million to acquire additional common shares of Windiga Energy in accordance with the terms of the Company's original financing agreement. - On August 5, 2014, the Company acquired the remaining 15% working interest in certain offshore gas properties in southern Ontario that it did not already own, increasing its working interest to 100%.
+The acquisition added an average of 1,700 Mcf/d to the Company's natural gas production and an estimated 17.2 million Mcf in proved and probable reserves.
 The increase in working interest was acquired for aggregate cash consideration of \$3.3 million, representing an average cost of \$0.19/Mcf or \$1.16/boe of proved and probable reserves.
 See the section entitled "Description of the Business General Southern Ontario Assets" for more information. - On October 3, 2014, the Spanish government approved Royal Decree-Law 13/2014, which came into force on October 4, 2014 and formally accepted the relinquishment of the Castor Project.
-The Royal Decree-Law acknowledged the termination of the concession, and reverting of ownership of the associated facilities back to the public domain.
+The Royal Decree-Law acknowledged the termination of the concession, reverting ownership of the associated facilities back to the public domain.
 As provided in the terms for relinquishment, Escal was entitled to receive compensation equal to the net value of its investment in the Castor Project, which the Royal Decree-Law determined to be €1.46 billion.
 Accordingly, in November 2014, Escal received €1.35 billion being the net value of its investment, after deducting amounts of €110 million previously received by Escal during the pre-commissioning stage of development.
 These proceeds, along with a bridge financing of approximately €60 million provided by ACS, were applied towards the repayment of €1.41 billion of outstanding bonds issued by Watercraft Capital S.A., Escal's financing vehicle.
-See the section entitled "Description of the Business General The Castor Project Cushion Gas" for more information.
+See the section entitled "Description of the Business - Production and Services - The Castor Project" for more information.